Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 ## `django-stubs` is still tied to the mypy plugin

-Some parts of the `django-stubs` project are meant to be working only with the mypy plugin.
+Some parts of the `django-stubs` project are meant to work only with the mypy plugin.
 A fork named [`django-types`](https://github.com/sbdchd/django-types/) was created a couple years ago, to make it easier to work with other type checkers.
 However, this fork is lagging behind.

-However, there is currently some work ongoing to merge the projects back together, and hopefully make `django-stubs` usable without the plugin [^4].
+However, there is currently some work ongoing to merge the projects back together and hopefully make `django-stubs` usable without the plugin [^4].

 ---

 For more details about how this can be used, you can follow the instructions on the [`django-autotyping`](https://github.com/Viicos/django-autotyping/) repository (which is still very much in progress).
 Using the tool is just a matter of adding an app to your `INSTALLED_APPS`.

 I believe there's a lot to explore with dynamic stubs.
-This can also be extended to other projects which makes heavy use of dynamic behavior.
+This can also be extended to other projects that make heavy use of dynamic behavior.

 [^1]: While [`pyright`](https://github.com/microsoft/pyright/) -- the type checker from Microsoft used by Pylance -- is open source, it does not provide plugin functionnality.
 Regarding Pylance, the implementation isn't open source, so we can't really extend it with the same features as the mypy plugin.
 Besides, the plugin features we are trying to implement fit at the type checker level, not the LSP.